“To achieve self-actualization” is a fancy term meaning something so simple that Pepsi Max used it as their slogan: to live life to the max.

 - Self-Esteem: Feeling good about ourselves without being narcissistic pricks about it.

 All three of these components have to be watertight, sturdy, and streamlined to have any hope of reaching self-actualization.
-If not, we aren’t going anywhere but down.
+If not, you aren’t going anywhere but down.

 A Sail to Get You Moving

-- Exploration: A sense of curiosity, adventure, and open-mindedness (and a free subscription to The Unconventional Monthly).
+- Exploration: A sense of curiosity, adventure, and open-mindedness (and a free subscription to Consider This).

-- Love: Feel it regardless of what others feel about you, then exude it like “a rose emits perfume,” as Maslow put it.
+- Love: Feel the love regardless of what others feel about you, then exude it like “a rose emits perfume,” as Maslow put it.

 - Purpose: The “why” that puts the wind in your sail.
-Paraphrasing psychologist Kennon Sheldon, do good stuff for good reasons.
+Paraphrasing psychologist Kennon Sheldon, do good stuff for good reasons.1See my practical approach to corny personal mission statements for more about finding your purpose.

 Weave these together, hoist them up above a sleek and sturdy hull, and you’re ready to make waves.